opis/docs/json-schema/2.x/multiple-subschemas.md

 An instance is valid against this keyword if is valid against **all** schemas defined by the value of this keyword.
-The value of this keyword must be an array of valid json schemas (objects or booleans).
+The value of this keyword must be an array of valid JSON schemas (objects or booleans).

 {% capture schema %}
 ```json